About the programme

 Graduates from the programme use economic theory and methodology on, for example, the sustainable management of a country's fossil fuel energy reserves and its involvement in international environmental agreements.

-Upon graduation, you will – among other things – be able to:
+After graduation, you will be able to:

 • Assess issues in respect of environmental and natural resources and economics and propose solutions based on theory on economic, political, social, and ethical interrelations.
 Your assessments are based on a solid understanding of natural science which is often crucial for sound management of environmental and natural resource problems.